pragma-/pbot/doc/QuickStart.md

 name | A unique name identifying this admin account. level | The privilege level of the admin.
-See [this table](https://github.com/pragma-/pbot/blob/master/doc/Admin.md#admin-levels) for more information. password | The password for this admin account. loggedin | If set to 1, the admin is logged in.. stayloggedin | If set to 1, admins will not be logged out when they part/quit.
+See [this table](https://github.com/pragma-/pbot/blob/master/doc/Admin.md#admin-levels) for more information. password | The password for this admin account. loggedin | If set to 1, the admin is logged in. stayloggedin | If set to 1, admins will not be logged out when they part/quit.

 For more information, see the [Admin documentation](https://github.com/pragma-/pbot/blob/master/doc/Admin.md).